ArdanaLabs/audit/src/considerations/scalartypes.md

 # Scalar types

-## Onchain components
+## `Danaswap`

-We use [`PlutusTx.Rational`](https://github.com/input-output-hk/plutus/blob/master/plutus-tx/src/PlutusTx/Ratio.hs) to represent numbers in the Danaswap contract.
-As of this writing, tolerance (number of decimals needed to evaluate equality) is set to `30`.
+The Ardana team uses [`PlutusTx.Rational`](https://github.com/input-output-hk/plutus/blob/master/plutus-tx/src/PlutusTx/Ratio.hs) to represent numbers in the `Danaswap` contract.
+As of this writing, tolerance (number of decimals needed to evaluate equality) is set to `20`.

-For the smart contract, we require calculations which are highly precise and can handle very large numbers and can be reproduced exactly across different hardware.
-Using FLOPs (floating point operations) is not compatible with these requirements.
-We are not able to determine exactly how big or how precise our numbers need to be, so we cannot say that FLOPs allow for enough size and precision.
-We can say, however, that FLOPs are implemented slightly differently on different hardware and results may not be reproducible across different hardware.
-Additionally, FLOPs are not allowed to be used in Plutus on-chain code.
-These are the constraints which do not allow us to use `Double` to represent numbers in the smart contract.
+\begin{belief}[FLOPs incompatible with `Danaswap` requirements]\label{blf:noflop}
+The `Danaswap` smart contract requires 1. extreme precision, 2. very large numbers, and 3. exact reproduction across varying hardware.
+Floating point operations (FLOPs) are incompatible with the requirements.
+\end{belief}

+Addtionally, the `Danaswap` team does not _a priori_ know exactly how big the numbers need to be.
+Additionally, the `Floating` typeclass is not provided by `plutus`, meaning if `Double` was used somewhere in the `Danaswap` codebase, it would have to be cast to `PlutusTx.Rational` at some point anyway.

+## The stablecoin

+The stablecoin codebase also uses `PlutusTx.Rational`.

-## Offchain components
+## `DanaswapStats`

-`DanaswapStats` uses vanilla haskell's `Double` type to solve the invariant function.
+`DanaswapStats` uses vanilla haskell's `Double` type to log data about activities on `Danaswap`.

-## TODO after team is prepared to do numerical analysis stuff: finalize this section.